dabit3/amplify-auth-demo/README.md

 ### The Complete Guide to Authentication with the Amplify Framework

-This repo goes along with the Dev.to blog post [](The Complete Guide to Authentication with the Amplify Framework) & the demo at [amplifyauth.dev](https://www.amplifyauth.dev/).
+This repo goes along with the Dev.to blog post [The Complete Guide to User Authentication with the Amplify Framework](https://dev.to/dabit3/the-complete-guide-to-user-authentication-with-the-amplify-framework-2inh) & the demo at [amplifyauth.dev](https://www.amplifyauth.dev/).

 ### Methods used to authenticate in this app: